ZaccWu/ZaccWu.github.io/_posts/2019-12-07-Build the Neural Network with Pytorch from Scratch.md

 # Build the Neural Network with Pytorch from Scratch

-This article is about the constructing processes of different kinds of neural network.
-By using the tools in Pytorch, you can build this neural networks and train your data swiftly!
+In this article I summarize the constructing processes of different kinds of neural networks.
+By using the tools in Pytorch, you can build these neural networks and train your data swiftly!

 ```python
 import torch
 import torch.nn as nn
 import torch.utils.data as Data # Abstract class for data set in pytorch

 import torchvision
 import matplotlib.pyplot as plt
 from torch.autograd import Variable